grscwf/twin-mt/nero-paths.md

   hints for the next attempt at 1st Floor Hard.
 - These actions can be done earlier, or can be done here:
   - (1-A) Try casting any spell.
-  - In any order:
   - (2-A) Cast mage-sight.
-    - (3-L) Look at the mirror to see the grav crystals.
-  - (4-L) Look at the grav crystals with mage-sight.
+  - (3-L) See the energy web of the crystals with mage-sight.
-  - Optional: Ask Ivex about the grav crystals before he leaves, for a hint.
+    If candleHorny, looking at the mirror is enough.
-- (5-A) When the candle is at max, and Nero has seen the grav crystals with mage-sight, Struggle will disrupt the grav crystals.
+- (4-A) When the candle is at max, and Nero has seen the crystals' energy web with mage-sight, struggling will disrupt the grav crystals.
   - Anything other than struggling will fail.
   - This is basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust, and Ivex returns.
     - Bad Ending: Tamed Mild - cooperate
     - Bad Ending: Tamed Harsh - resist
 - After disrupting the grav crystals, there's a choice between getting the knife first or snuffing the candle first.
   Unlike Drekkar's story, both options succeed.
 There's no trap here.
-- Easy solution will break the mirror, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
+- Easy solution will break the mirror if it's tapped, making it unavailable on the 2nd Floor, and making the 2nd Floor Easy solution unavailable.
 - There are additional Bad Endings here:
   - Bad Ending: Caged Mild - paw off before leaving.